eshanmind/peppermint-syntax/README.md

 Peppermint is a dark and cold theme.
 It is bright, yet still remains easy on the eyes. born out of a desperation of wanting the Peppermint terminal theme here on atom.
 Specifically designed for scripting languages.

+Comments become super-cool when you hover over them.

 Enjoy the minty flavored goodness!

 Based on Noah Frederick's amazing macOS terminal theme: https://noahfrederick.com/log/lion-terminal-theme-peppermint